On This Page

 Size 102×64,5×40, Weight 225 gr.

-The mju II is a point and shoot camera at it's best.
-Sharp images, low-light capacity, good autofocus, all together in a tiny little camera which is even water protected.
+Autofocus systems can be found on film and digital cameras., all together in a tiny little camera which is even water protected.

 Where to Find an Olympus mju II